KaustubhPatange/Android-Cast-Local-Sample/README.md

 > _This sample is built on top of [Google Cast Android sample](https://github.com/googlecast/CastVideos-android) for Android (which explain the way for casting remote files only).
 Hence it includes some code excerpt from it._

-> _This sample uses a third-party module [tinyhttpd](https://github.com/dddge/TinyDroidHttpd) which is used to start a local HTTP Server to serve external storage directory as the root folder of the server._
+> _This sample uses a third-party module [tinyhttpd](https://github.com/dddge/TinyDroidHttpd) which is used to start a local HTTP Server to serve external storage directory as the root folder of the server.
+Note: This module is updated to fit according to the sample purpose._

 ## Anatomy